 The Okanagan enjoys one of the most pleasant summers in Canada.
-Daytime temperatures often reach the high 30's during July and August.
+Daytime temperatures often reach the high 30's and early 40's during July and August.

-OMSC is very supportive of all the wonderful opportunities to swim in the lake - either competitively or recreationally.
-We offer two Open Water swim clinics in June to help our members become acquainted with lake swimming.
+OMSC is very supportive of all the wonderful opportunities to swim in the lake - either